ethz-spylab/data-decay/README.md

-  '390 core decayed captions in the group, 128 peripheral decayed captions', 'Average cosine similarity to group center: 0.816', 'Isolation coefficient of core decayed captions: 0.89 on neighborhood sample 20', '"family picnic with a dog" * 19, "happy family in the park" * 13, "the family is resting on the lawn in the city park ." * 10 ...
+  '390 core decayed captions in the group, 128 peripheral decayed captions', 'Average cosine similarity to group center: 0.816', 'Isolation coefficient of core decayed captions: 0.89 on neighborhood sample 20', '"family picnic with a dog" * 19, "happy family in the park" * 13, "the family is resting on the lawn in the city park ." * 10 ...]
 ```

-### Auto-description of groups
+### Auto-description of groups using gpt
+- Once the patch captions are found, gpt can be used to automatically generate concepts, yet it requires significant prompt-tuning.
+This can be done in *gpt_concept_generation.py*.
 For this, you will need an OpenAI account and key.
-- how to run the file (also OpenAI keys)
-- costs for CC3M. (it was about 300k tokens on gpt-3.5-turbo-0613 -> 0.45$), but to be on the conservative side, we can upper bound by like 5$, if there were 1000 groups as is the default.)
+It currently prints 3 concepts for each patch, and also saves them in the *generated_captions.json* file.
+- We have used gpt-3.5-turbo-0613 and for 300k tokens the cost was 0.45$.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)